pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ### **How is this photography expedition different from any regular safari?**

 In the past 3 years I have spent more than 45 weeks in Africa spread across Kenya, Zambia and Botswana.
 This has generated an in-detail understanding of seasonality, geography, animal behavior, photographic opportunities, community living and cultural aspects, and of course wildlife conservation.
 This combined with 10+ years of experience in photographic story-telling, makes this trip a unique opportunity to learn.
 The entire itinerary is crafted around the theme of story-telling, which means I deliberately chose certain areas, camps and guides to work with.
-We will maximize time in the field and won’t be restricted by gate opening hours.
+We will maximise time in the field and won’t be restricted by gate opening hours.
 We work with an award-winning guiding team in both lodges on this trip.
 I will be hosting lectures and there’s room for 1-on-1 tuition as well.
 It’s a trip that’s centered around teaching you how to tell meaningful stories about the wild and you will go home with an incredible series of images!

 ### **Can I cancel my seat when I change my mind?**